Throne of Solomon: Judaism

-Christendom
+Christianity

 The New Testament speaks only of the "throne of David," as in the angel Gabriel's message in Luke 1:32 in relation to the Davidic line, and notably the Gospel of Luke gives the descent of Jesus via Nathan (son of David), not Solomon.
 In religious tradition the Seat of Wisdom in Roman Catholic tradition is associated with Solomon, and in art, such as the Lucca Madonna (van Eyck), which portrays the Virgin sitting on the throne of Solomon.

 A "Throne of Solomon" was also among the Solomonic objects of the Byzantine Court at Constantinople.

 The Throne of Charlemagne, or Royal Throne at Aachen (Aachener Königsthron) is a throne erected in the 790s by Charlemagne, as one of the fittings of his palatine chapel in Aachen.
 Until 1531, it served as the throne of the coronation of the Holy Roman Emperors and the King of the Romans, being used at a total of thirty-one coronations.
 As a result, especially in the eleventh century, it was referred to as the totius regni archisolum ("Archstool of the Whole Realm").
 Charlemagne himself was not crowned on this throne, but instead in the Old St. Peter's Basilica in Rome by Pope Leo III.
 The throne was modeled after the throne of Solomon.

 The Throne Chair of Denmark was also inspired by the throne of Solomon.

 Various depictions in sacred art such as stained glass windows, frescoes, and paintings depict the throne and the king.

 Islam

 The throne of Solomon featured both in Islamic commentary, and art, including mosque decoration.

-The concept has given rise to various geographical names:
+The concept has given rise to various geographical and royal names: